exasol/cloud-storage-extension/docs/kinesis/design.md

 Needs: impl, itest

-## `KinesisImportQueryGenerator` runs as single transaction
+## `KinesisImportQueryGenerator` Runs as a Single Transaction
 `dsn~kinesisimportquerygenerator-runs-as-single-transaction~1`

 The `KinesisImportQueryGenerator` generates a single statement for an IMPORT.
 That means the script commits the data only when a transaction is successful.
-Otherwise we read the data from the same place with the next run.
+In case of an error during the transaction, with the next run we start consuming from the same sequence number.

 Covers: